dsgrid/dsgrid/docs/source/tutorial.rst

 Step 1: Register dimensions
 ---------------------------
 Before creating dimension csv files, the dataset contributor should review the project dimensions to determine which match their dataset directly and which ones are different and need to be registered.

-If new dimensions need to be registered that are different from the project, go ahead and create the dimension csv files (in the project repository) and fill out the dimension.toml file.
+If new dimensions need to be registered that are different from the project, go ahead and create the dimension csv files (in a project repository) and fill out the dimension.toml file.
 Once these are ready to go, we can register them.

 Test it in dry run mode first: